-Feed Additives 2020, published in March, is the 36th annual compendium of products available for inclusion in animal feeds and drinking water.
+Feed Additives 2023 is the 40th Anniversary Edition of the compendium of products available for inclusion in animal feeds and drinking water.

 Reviews of previous editions have heaped praise on the content and format of this handbook, suggesting it is an essential annual purchase for feed producers and veterinarians caring for livestock, poultry, horses and farmed fish.
 A selection of quotations from these reviews is reproduced below.

 President Dr Elinor McCartney writing in the preface to the 2019 edition

 “Feed additives are entering a golden era of innovation and creativity, driven by global pressures to reduce antibiotics in man and animals.
 “Health through nutrition” has long been a key objective in the European Union, and has become a global battle cry, not just for animals, but also for consumers.